FAQ - Instrument mics

 Mic > phantom power supply > short mic cable > Shure A85F or xlr-to-phone adapter > graphic EQ > guitar cord to your amp or direct box.

-The Guitar Mic-B and Guitar Mic-EJB connect directly to the EQ pedal; no phantom supply or transformer is needed with those mics.
+The Guitar Mic-B connects directly to the EQ pedal; no phantom supply or transformer is needed with that mic.

 Volume control for the phantom-powered mics: